odoo/documentation/accounting/others/adviser/assets.rst

 -  Click on :guilabel:`Modify Depreciation`
 -  Change the number of depreciation

-Odoo will automatically recompute a new depreciation board.
+Twenty20 will automatically recompute a new depreciation board.

 How to record the sale or disposal of an asset?
 ===============================================